Boeing P-8 Poseidon: Operations

-On 19 December 2012, the first P-8I was handed over at Boeing's facility in Seattle.
-It was inducted into the Indian Navy on 15 May 2013.
-The type is based at INS Rajali, in Tamil Nadu.
 In 2014, several Indian Navy P-8Is conducted search operations for the missing Malaysia Airlines Flight 370.
 The Indian Navy inducted the first squadron in November 2015.
-P-8Is participated in the 2017 Doklam Standoff between Indian Army and China's People's Liberation Army.
+The aircraft, based in INS Rajali, was deployed during the search operations of the wreckage after the 2016 Indian Air Force An-32 crash in the Bay of Bengal.
+P-8Is were deployed in the 2017 Doklam Standoff between the Indian Army and China's People's Liberation Army.
 Indian Navy P-8Is also monitored Pakistani Army units during the 2019 Pulwama standoff.
+On 4 June 2019, one of the P-8I aircraft was deployed in during the search and rescue operations following 2019 Indian Air Force An-32 crash.